MDMC.trajectory_analysis.observables package

 property dependent_variables: dict

-this is SQw, the dynamic structure factor (in arb)
+• SQw, the dynamic structure factor (in arb)

 Returns:

-The dependent variables
+The dependent variables.

 Return type: